 On Saturday 19 March, Jack Hemmings AFC* piloted a vintage 1947 Miles Gemini aircraft over Old Warden Airfield on the Shuttleworth Estate in Bedfordshire – the same model he flew 74 years ago for MAF.

 This follows Jack’s 100 birthday celebrations last August, which saw him perform aerobatics at White Waltham Airfield in Maidenhead.
-Jack – a former WW2 pilot and squadron leader – is thought to be one of the oldest British airmen to perform stunts of this kind.
+Jack – a former World War II pilot and squadron leader – is thought to be one of the oldest British airmen to perform stunts of this kind.

 Today, blessed with a clear blue sky, Jack was accompanied in the air by the Miles Gemini’s owner, Stu Blanchard.
 They had a bird’s-eye view of Shuttleworth’s huge collection of vintage aircraft set in 875 acres of parkland.